Kaufman County Criminal District Attorney’s Office

 - Ability to communicate effectively verbally and in writing.

 - Ability to establish and maintain effective working relationships with employees, county officials, the court system, and the general public.

 - Ability to read, analyze, and interpret the most complex documents.

-- Ability to respond effectively to the most sensitive inquiries or complaints.
+- Ability to respond effectively to the most sensitive inquires or complaints.

 - Ability to write speeches and articles using original or innovative techniques or style.

 - Ability to make effective and persuasive speeches and presentations on controversial or complex topics to top management, public groups, and/or boards of directors.

 - Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardizations exists.

 - Ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.

 - Ability to use a personal computer, including word processing and spreadsheet programs; calculator, telephone, copy machine, and fax machine.